checkthistape/databaseimitating/README.md

 }
 ```

-- For functional use of the program user needs to create or select
+- For functional use of the program, the user needs to create or select
-file and there are two ways of continuing: by using **selectfile()**
+file, and there are two ways of continuing: by using **selectfile()**
 function (***selectfile** input command) or by using **databasecreate()**
 function (***dbcreate** input command).
-In both ways program uses
+In both ways, the program uses
-default set up value which has been set up on "C:\Users\Public\Documents\"
+default set up value, which has been set up on "C:\Users\Public\Documents\"
-because of user folder permission.
+because of user folder permissions.
 But you can also change the address,
-it's possible using **changeadress()** function (***changeadress** input command).
+it's possible using the **changeadress()** function (***changeadress** input command).
-After all the work done you have file with which you can do different acts
+After all the work is done, you have a file with which you can do different acts
-such as open and view the file, add data, delete file and another.<br>
+such as open and view the file, add data, delete the file, and another.<br>
 ( try *help command ʕ•́ᴥ•̀ʔっ )
 <br>